eashanadhikarla/eashanadhikarla.github.io/_pages/cv.md

 Projects
 ========
-* <b>Robust Adversarial Filter</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/">link</a>)
+* <b>Auto-encoder with Memory Defense for White-box Adversarial Attacks</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/">link</a>)
-  * Currently designing a robust auto-encoder and GAN for detecting adversarial images.
-Developed a close proximity approximation model which is also known as on manifold adversarial detectors.
-Enhanced the vanilla auto-encoder to a deep architecture with enforced learning from memory elements.
+  * Designed a robust auto-encoder for detecting adversarial images to mitigate adversarial attacks ina machine learning model.
+  * Designed  a  close  proximity  approximation  estimator  which  can  distinguish  between  distinct  anddistance manifold from different classes.

 * <b>Sequence Generative Adversarial Nets with Policy Gradient</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/seqGAN">link</a>)
   * Seq-GAN is a unique approach which models the data generator as a stochastic policy in reinforcement learning to solve the problem.